Deddy Corbuzier: Early life

 Deodatus Andreas Deddy Cahyadi Sunjoyo was born on 28 December 1976 in Jakarta, Indonesia, to Oemar Sundjojo (1934 – 1 January 2007) and Heniwaty (born 28 July 1935).

 His father Sundjojo was born in 1934 in Banyuwangi, East Java, and worked as a microbus driver.
 Sundjojo died at Rumah Sakit Husada in Sawah Besar, Central Jakarta, on 1 January 2007 due to complications at the age of 73.
 His funeral was held at Tanah Kusir Cemetery on 4 January 2007.
 His mother Heniwaty was born on 28 July 1935 in Batavia, Dutch East Indies, and worked as a seamstress.

 When Deddy Corbuzier was 8 years old, he saw a magician turning a handkerchief into a bouquet and was amazed.
 He then studied with several senior magicians to learn some simple magic tricks.
 However, he was not satisfied with this.
 At the age of 12, Deddy was determined to learn more difficult types of magic.
 He began his career by demonstrating several types of magic in Ancol Fantasy World, Jakarta.

 Deddy has dyslexia.
 His dyslexia condition sparked his interest in psychology.
 He claimed by studying psychology, he will get better understanding about himself and his condition.
-He had bachelor's degree of psychology from Atma Jaya Catholic University of Indonesia obtained in 1998 and master's degree of psychology from University of London obtained in 1999.
+He had a bachelor's degree of psychology from the Atma Jaya Catholic University of Indonesia obtained in 1998 and a master's degree of psychology from the University of London obtained in 1999.